Images of 9/11: A Visual Remembrance

 (AP Photo/ABC via APTN)

-Plumes of smoke pour from the World Trade Center buildings.
+Plumes of smoke poured from the World Trade Center buildings.
 (AP Photo/Patrick Sison)

-President Bush’s Chief of Staff Andy Card whispers into his ear: “A second plane has hit the second tower.
+President Bush’s Chief of Staff Andy Card whispered into his ear: “A second plane has hit the second tower.
 America is under attack.”
-Bush was visiting Emma E. Booker Elementary School in Sarasota, Fla., on the morning of Sept.
-11, 2001.
+Bush was visiting Emma E. Booker Elementary School in Sarasota, Florida, that morning.
 (AP Photo/Doug Mills)

-(Photo by Fabina Sbina/ Hugh Zareasky/Getty Images)
+(Fabina Sbina/ Hugh Zareasky/Getty Images)

-(Photo by Ezra Shaw/Getty Images)
+(Ezra Shaw/Getty Images)

-Debris fall from one of the burning twin towers (AP Photo/Richard Drew)
+Debris fell from the burning Twin Towers.
+(AP Photo/Richard Drew)

-Smoke pours from the World Trade Center after both planes strike.
-(Photo by Robert Giroux/Getty Images)
+Smoke poured from the World Trade Center after both planes strike.
+(Robert Giroux/Getty Images)

-People watching the burning towers from the street below.
+People watched the burning towers from the street below.
 (Getty Images)

 People hang out of broken windows of the North Tower of the World Trade Center.
 Richard Pecorella has spent years searching for an image he says will bring him peace: a photograph that proves his fiancee, whom he believes could be in this photo, jumped to her death from the burning World Trade Center.
 (AP Photo/Amy Sancetta)